hpcarcher/2014-07-21-cranfield/archer/sessions/Shell.md

     cd ..
     interactive.sh
     cd DIRECTORY
-    PATH=~:$PATH
-    cd ..
+    PATH=~:$PATH  # Bash searches PATH for executables cd ..
     interactive.sh

-`type' is a BASH built-in command which describes commands:

-    type git
-    type ls # "is hashed" means it's cached so no need to re-search $PATH type python
+    type git # built-in command which describes commands type ls # "is hashed" - cached so no need to re-search $PATH type python
     type interactive.sh
     type -t python  # Type e.g. "file" type -t type    # Type e.g. "builtin" type -a python  # All places in $PATH with this command

 Wrong version of a compiler, interpreter, tool being used?
 Check the path.